Pim Mulier: Early life

 Willem Johan Herman Mulier was born on 10 March 1865 in the Frisian town of Witmarsum, and he grew up in a well-to-do, respectable family in Friesland.
 His father, Tjepke Mulier (1815–1883), was the last grietman (a sort of magistrate) in 1850–51 and a mayor of Wûnseradiel from 1851 until 1867.
 Although born in Witmarsum, Mulier preferred to pronounce his last name in French (Muljee), since his ancestors, called Oste des Muliers, came from the Roubaix area of France, near Lille in 1570, where they can be traced back as far as in 1319.
 An ancestor of the family, Jan Mulier, fought alongside Louis I, Prince of Condé, in the French Wars of Religion in the 16th century.

 The family lived in his father's office at Aylva State in Tjepke's birthplace of Witmarsum until he was two years old, when they moved to Haarlem after his father failed to be re-elected as the mayor of Wûnseradiel.
 In 1869, his father founded the IJsclub Haarlem (Haarlem Ice Club) in Omstreken and in that same winter he instructed his servant and housekeeper to put the four-year-old Pim on skates in the ditch in front of the house to train speed skating together with his older brother Pieter and a house boy.
 From an early age, Pim was passionate about sports.
 He practiced a lot of them while growing up and thus developed into an all-around athlete who competes in different sports such as football, skating, running, cycling, tennis, cricket, and bandy.
 He also attended the gymnasium in Haarlem.

 After completing primary school, Mulier was sent to England to complete his studies there, doing so in a college at Ramsgate.
 He later graduated from a trade school (Commercial Institute) in Lübeck and worked for some time in the timber trade in Scandinavia and also traveled through Russia on behalf of a plant bulb grower.
 During this time he learned several languages, from which he later benefited as a sports official.
 While studying in Sweden, he learned to hunt with the Sámi and to ski, and he even improved some of their best ski times.

 Mulier was the youngest of five children, two of whom died in infancy.
-All three Mulier children also worked as draftsmen and attended art schools, and likewise, his sister Eldina later became a respected artist and had her own studio, while Mulier himself trained in painting and drawing under the guidance of Ferdinand Oldewelt.
+All three Mulier children also worked as draftsmen and attended art schools, and likewise, his sister Eldina later became a respected artist and had her very own studio, while Mulier himself trained in painting and drawing under the guidance of Ferdinand Oldewelt.
 Afterwards, he was engaged in making illustrations for Eigen Haard and Elsevier, among others.
 The subjects of his paintings and illustrations revolved around landscape, portrait, history, and cityscape.